Edwin Hayes and Campbell Scott: Notable projects

 Hayes and Scott began their practice in 1946.
 Many opportunities presented themselves because of the expansion and development throughout Australia.
 As major cities began to grow, it became evident that affordable, post-war housing was required.
 This provided a window for Australian architects to expand their understanding of this sector and to develop ideas and techniques to achieve needed results.
 Hayes & Scott could stand out as their small, modest, economic and technologically explorative works of slab-on-ground construction, flat roofs and floor-to-ceiling glazing could replace the traditional Queensland corrugated roof houses set on stumps.

 Harvey Graham House, 1953

 Their most notable project is the Harvey Graham Beach House, built in 1953.
 It was seen as a vanguard of post-war residential architecture.
 The design itself was in typical Hayes & Scott style with a slab-on-ground construction, flat roof and floor-to-ceiling glazing.
 The project was influenced by architects such as Walter Gropius, Marcel Breuer and Ludwig Mies van der Rohe.
 Due to similar characteristics, it has also been said that the design of the Beach House was strongly influenced by the drawings of the Case Study House by Charles Eames.
 Along with the modernist design came the murals which portrayed the partnership’s developmental approach to colour.
 Their love of using black on everything "against the sky" (e.g. eaves, gutters, chimney caps, etc.) is also seen.

-The Ritchie House, 1955

-An unusual example, the Ritchie House is in fact two dwellings designed by Haynes & Scott, the first in 1955 and the second (at the back of the property) in 1965 located on Gilgandra Street in Indooroopilly, Brisbane.
-The houses are an excellent example of Haynes & Scott post-war residential architecture and provide a unique perspective of the evolving style of the firm over the 10 year period between the completion of each house.
-Notable aspects include the slab-on-ground construction, floor-to-ceiling doorways throughout, and the use internally of greens and blues to make rooms appear larger and cooler.
-Particular attention was given to the small details including the use of a striking ceiling to the ground twin pole at the front of the property reminiscent of the design feature of the Villa Mairea by Alvar Aalto.